Detektive-one/Platformer-python/README.md

 Learning Pygame

-checkout youtube tutorials from kaarin gaming, Ryisnow, Clear Code to understand gaming mechnanics and how different libraries are used to achieve the effects and mechanisms of 2D games. this is a simple platformer made after watching the mario-platformer tutorial by Clear Code(link below)
+checkout youtube tutorials from kaarin gaming, Ryisnow, Clear Code \n to understand gaming mechnanics and how different libraries are used \n to achieve the effects and mechanisms of 2D games. this is a simple platformer made after watching the mario-platformer tutorial by Clear Code(link below)